Digital-Preservation-Finland/dpres-siptools/README.rst

 while still creating the provenance metadata only once with the timestamp '2020-06-05' and linking the provenance metadata to the package root '.'.

-**Note that is is highly recommended to use both arguments if import-object is run separately for each individual digital object in a package!** By supplying the same values for these arguments each time the script is run all digital objects will link to the same provenance metadata in the METS document.
+**Note that is highly recommended to use both arguments if import-object is run separately for each individual digital object in a package!** By supplying the same values for these arguments each time the script is run all digital objects will link to the same provenance metadata in the METS document.
 Otherwise, new provenance